 Ideas & writings to make the world better

-Social Philosopher β€’ Writer β€’ Ideologist
+Social Philosopher β€’ Author β€’ Ideologist

 Practical Essayist β€’ Thinker β€’ Theorist